 According to the 2005 Bankruptcy Act, all petitioners for bankruptcy must undergo credit counseling up to 6 months before filing.
 Credit counseling may help some individuals reach financial goals on their own, while others decide to pursue debt relief through bankruptcy.
 Those who choose bankruptcy have several additionally steps to follow.

-These documents, along with the forms for bankruptcy are known by the court as "the schedule."
+- These documents, along with the forms for bankruptcy are known by the court as "the schedule."
 Some chose to file for bankruptcy with the help of legal counsel, while others choose to file their schedule on their own.
-The cost for filing Chapter 7 is $306, although it can be waived.
-Chapter 13 has a fee of $281 and cannot be waived, but paid in installments if necessary.
-Of course, the attorney fees for bankruptcy are the responsibility of the petitioner.

 There are District Bankruptcy Courts in four cities in Nevada.
 Each court shared jurisdiction over all of the counties in the state.
 The Courts are situated in Elko, Ely, Las Vegas and Reno.